 Penn Foster College enrolls all students without regard to race, religion, gender, age, color, national origin, or physical disability.
 All Penn Foster College students are required to have a High School Diploma or GED Equivalency Certificate to enroll in a Bachelor's Degree, Associate Degree, Undergraduate Certificate and certain career diploma programs.
+Please visit our admission page to view the minimum age and education requirements.
 Penn Foster College programs require that students have access to high-speed internet, a Microsoft® Windows® based computer running Windows 10® or later or an Apple® Mac® computer running macOS® or later, and an email account.
 There are certain exceptions to these requirements.
 Please visit our computer requirements page for additional details.
+To qualify for admission to Penn Foster College, an applicant must do the following: